ajoby2003/time-travel-ajoby/README.md

-# time-travel-ajoby
-This repository for the Git, Maven and Graphviz assignment
+I am learning Software QA and Testing using Git, Maven and Graphviz.
+This is my time travel magazine project.